Biobjective optimization with M-convex functions: Preliminaries

 The set of (weakly) Pareto optimal solutions is called the (\emph{weakly}) \emph{Pareto frontier}.
 Clearly, all Pareto optimal points are weakly Pareto, but the converse does not necessarily hold.
 We also refer to $\{ f(x) \mid x \text{ is (weakly) Pareto optimal} \}$ as the (\emph{weakly}) \emph{Pareto optimal value set} (or (weakly) non-dominated set).

 One of the most common approaches for solving multiobjective optimization is the \emph{scalarization method}, where a set of scalar-valued problems is solved repeatedly.
 Among them, the \emph{weighting} (or \emph{weighted sum}) \emph{method} minimizes a convex combination of the objective functions.
 While this method can generate Pareto optimal points, it cannot obtain all such points.
-In the context of multiobjective combinatorial optimization, those that cannot be reached are known as \emph{non-supported Pareto} optimal points, which may grow exponentially with instance size.
-The \emph{supported Pareto} optimal points, on the other hand, correspond to points in the boundary of the convex hull of the Pareto optimal value set.
+In the context of multiobjective combinatorial optimization, those that cannot be reached are known as \emph{non-supported Pareto} optimal points, which may grow exponentially with instance size. \red{Here, we consider the \emph{supported Pareto} optimal points to be those that can be generated by the weighting method with strictly positive weights.
+In our context, they correspond to the values $z\in\mathrm{conv}(Z_\mathrm{P})$ such that $\mathrm{conv}(Z_\mathrm{P}) \cap (z-\Re^m_+) = \{z\}$, where $Z_\mathrm{P}$ is the Pareto optimal value set, $\mathrm{conv}(Z_\mathrm{P})$ denotes the convex hull of $Z_\mathrm{P}$, and $\Re^m_+$ is the nonnegative orthant of $\Re^m$.
+See~\cite{KS25} for a discussion of the differences among various definitions of supported Pareto solutions.}

 The \emph{$\varepsilon$-constraint method}, on the other hand, consists of choosing one objective as the function to be minimized, moving the others to the constraints.
 The optimal solution to the resulting problem is known to be weakly Pareto optimal, and in particular, if the solution is unique, it corresponds to a Pareto optimal point.
 Using this approach, all the Pareto frontier can be obtained.
 However, since the constraints are of the knapsack type, the scalarized problem is generally $\mathcal{NP}$-hard.